I Have Been teaching myself How to decorate Cookies with royal icing. It is so much easier Since I found the Royal Icing 101 Kit by Wilton.

 I tried my first attempt at decorating cookies with royal icing in early December.
 It took me six hours to decorate 32 cookies.
 It was so frustrating and I stayed up until 3:00am!
 The biggest problem I had was getting the consistency right.
 I filled the bags a few times only to realize I had to remove the icing because it was either too thick or too runny.
 The tips I had were too large or too small and I didn’t have enough bags for the different colors of frosting.

-Then I discovered a new kit at JOANN that is made by Wilton called Royal Icing 101.
+Then I discovered a new cookie decorating kit at JOANN that is made by Wilton called Royal Icing 101.
 It has everything you need to decorate with Royal Icing, including a Royal Icing Mix that only needs water.
 This time I decorated 38 cookies in two hours!

 I bought sparkling sugar, edible pearls, doilies, and additional food color (all by Wilton) at JOANN to make my Valentine cookies.
 (I had so much fun shopping the baking aisle at JOANN.
 They have so many fun and useful items.)

-Here is what the kit includes
+Here is what the cookie decorating kit for royal icing cookies includes:

 - Royal Icing Mix (14 oz.)